ResearchComputing/Documentation/docs/programming/dask.md

 ## Dask Distributed Cluster

 We can basically think of the Dask scheduler as our task orchestrator.
 To perform work, a scheduler must be assigned resources in the form of a Dask cluster.
 The Dask cluster has three main components for processing computations in parallel.
-These are the client, the scheduler and the workers.
+These are the *client*, the *scheduler*, and the *workers*.

 * The *client* is responsible for submitting tasks to be executed to the *scheduler*.
 It also enables you to monitor job progress and access the dashboard.

-* After receiving the tasks from the client, the scheduler determines how tasks will be distributed among the workers and coordinates them to process tasks in parallel.
-It:
+* The *scheduler* determines how *client* tasks will be distributed among the *workers* and coordinates the parallelized workload.
-    - Receives tasks from your Python code
-    - Decides how to execute them
-    - Distributes them to workers

-* Finally, the workers compute tasks and store and return computations results.
-Workers can be threads, processes, or separate machines in a cluster.
-Each worker:
+* The *workers* compute tasks and store and return computations results. *Workers* can be threads, processes, or separate machines in a cluster.
-    - Runs tasks assigned by the scheduler
-    - Uses CPU cores and memory
-    - Can run on the same node or across multiple nodes

 ![](./dask_images/distributed_cluster.png)